Open-MBEE/mms-alfresco/README.md

 * In the 'Projects' list, you should see all poms.
 Click **Finish**

 ## 1c.
 Using Intellij
-* Open Project
+* Open Project with root of 'mms-ent'
-* Add git submodule to VCS Project Root
+* Import Maven Project

 ## 2. Configure Eclipse to use Maven 3.X.X
 *   **Eclipse** > **Window** > **Preferences** > **Maven** > **Installation**
  *  Toggle Maven 3.X.X
     *   If Maven 3.X.X is not listed, download and install it.